amin-arif/my-note/tech-and-tools/docker.md

 - The software that hosts the container is called Docker Engine.

-- Docker containers are built from Docker images.
+- **Docker Image:** Docker is a template that has a predefined set of instructions to build a container.
+Docker images contain application code, libraries, tools, dependencies, and other files needed to make an application run.
+It is the starting point of Docker.

-- Conatiners are running version of images or an instance of image.
+- **Docker Container:** Docker containers are built from Docker images.
+Conatiners are running version of images or an instance of image.

 </br>